lcalisto/ol_videos/README.md

 __opacity__ (_optional_) Allows the user to specify the video opacity.
 If __none__ or __null__ is provided then the default value is 0.5 (50%).

-__legend__ (_optional_) The legend must be a JSON object with at least same number of elements as the number of displayed frames.
+__legend__ (_optional_) The legend must be a JSON object with at least the same number of elements as the number of displayed frames.
 You can customize the number of displayed frames with __showSeconds__ variable.

 Function __removeAnimLayer(map)__ removes the loaded video, where __map__ variable is the map were the video is loaded: